shawnohare/go-record/README.md

 ### Filter
 Similarly, we can retrieve a filtered version of the record by passing the desired paths.
-If we pass a path to a non-leaf node, we obtain all values below the path node as well.
+If we pass a path to a non-leaf node, we obtain all values below the node as well.
 Filter silently ignores non-existent paths.
 ```go
 	paths := []string{"1.1", "3.1", "badPath"}
 	var filtered *record.Record